wietsefranssen/VICTools/README.md

-# VICTools
+# victools

-'VICTools' is an R package with tools for VIC-WSG.
+'victools' is an R package with tools for VIC-WSG.

 It will contain the following functions:
 * (TODO) `VIC4to5`